 - Article Reprints

 Emotional Intelligence Consortium- Membership

 Organizational and corporate members have made a commitment to furthering high quality research on the application of emotional intelligence in organizational settings.
-The current organizational members are: Ameriprise Financial Advisors, Fifth Third Bank, the Hay Group, Think 2 Perform, and Wawa.
+The current organizational members are: Fifth Third Bank, the Hay Group, Think 2 Perform, and Wawa.
 If you are interested in a membership for your organization please contact Dr. Cary Cherniss.

 How to Apply for Individual Membership

 If you feel that you meet the criteria listed below and are interested in being considered for individual membership in the Consortium please contact Dr. Robert Emmerling.